jmonroe200/web_project_3/README.md

 # Project 3: From Portland to Portland

 ### Overview
-* Intro
+* About
 * Figma
+* Media
 * Images

-**Intro**

-This is a project about traveling across the US.
-We've made it so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+**About**

+This is a project about user experience and responsive screen size.
+I also use Figma for the first time, using the designers requests to build this site.

 **Figma**

 * [Link to the project on Figma](https://www.figma.com/file/AtbNbstbxWPcMqvF061V0R/Sprint-3%3A-From-Portland-to-Portland-%7C-desktop-%2B-mobile?node-id=0%3A1)

+**Media**

+After designing, I used the following URL and the Responsively app to test the responsiveness across multiple viewports at once.
+Although not a perfect solution, it quickly showed me any major broad-brushtroke issues.

 **Images**

-The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
-Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.

-Good luck and have fun!
+Exported images directly from Figma.
+Optimized images [here](https://tinypng.com/), for faster load time.